All Episodes

 Was the sexual intercourse that you had with Jeffrey Epstein at 17, just before your 18th birthday, consensual?

-And she says yes.
+And she says, yes.

 I'm just relaying that to you.

-I'm condoning it.
+I'm donating it.

 I'm not trying to minimize it.

-Michael, it doesn't matter because the idea of kiddo ring.
+So they can say, Michael, it doesn't matter because the idea of kiddo ring.

-Okay, did he what do you believe there's evidence that besides having sex with a 17-year-old girl or multiple 17-year-old girls?
+Do you believe there's evidence that besides having sex with a 17-year-old girl or multiple 17-year-old girls?

 Is there evidence in your view, compelling evidence that he also had sex with 15-year-old girls and 16-year-old girls?

-I I've answered you, Glenn.
+I've answered you, Glenn.

-There's a 16-year-old who is in this Palm Beach document dump who you can everybody can go look, who I think credibly attests to having had sexual contact with Epstein when she was 16, and she was asked, did Epstein know you were 16?
+There's a 16-year-old who is in this Palm Beach document dump who anybody can go look, who I think credibly attests to having had sexual contact with Epstein when she was 16.

-And I think she credibly says that she she knows Epstein to have known that she was 16.
+And I think she credibly says that she knows Epstein to have known that she was 16.

 Again, I'm not defending any of it.

-I know, I'm asking you about exactly avoiding this issue, and it leads to this ridiculous speculation that creates a moral panic and mass hysteria that then abridges civil liberties.
+And it leads to this ridiculous speculation that creates a moral panic and mass hysteria that then abridges civil liberties.

-No, no, sexual contact, sexual contact of the kind the law prohibits.
+Sexual contact of the kind the law prohibits.

-Um, I'm not 100% sure off the top of my head.
+You know, I'm not 100% sure off the top of my head.

-I'm not gonna say something that I can't 100% confirm to you factually off the top of my head, but there are yeah, I think there was you know clear evidence in any event, even if it was just in a sexualized sort of scenario, right?
+I'm not going to say something that I can't 100% confirm to you factually off the top of my head, but there are, I think there was clear evidence in any event, even if it was just in a sexualized sort of scenario, right, where he's he's not being, he's not checking if they're 18.

 He's just sort of taking things for granted or being reckless.

-I'm telling you, that's what it appears like, and sounds like to a lot of people including me.
+And it sounds like to a lot of people, including me.

 Well, it shouldn't appear that way because I've just clarified.